the-dataface/figma2html/README.md

 ## Support + Feedback

-We really hope you find this plugin as useful as we do and we're always open to feedback, bug reports, and feature suggestions.
-Feel free to comment on the Figma plugin community page, add an issue to this repo, or shoot us an email at sam@thedataface.com.
+We hope you find this plugin as useful as we do.
+We're always open to feedback, bug reports and feature suggestions.
+Feel free to comment on the Figma plugin community page, [open an issue](https://github.com/the-dataface/figma2html/issues) on this repo, or shoot us an email at [sam@thedataface.com](mailto:sam@thedataface.com?subject=FIGMA2HTML").

 ## Thanks

-Many thanks to the [ai2html](http://ai2html.org) team at the New York Times, both for inspiration and the code on which this plugin is based.
-Contributors from the DataFace team include Sam Vickars,  Sawyer Click, and Michael Hester.
+Many thanks to the [ai2html](http://ai2html.org) team at _The New York Times_, both for inspiration and the code on which this plugin is based.
+Contributors from the DataFace team include [Sam Vickars](https://twitter.com/samvickars), [Sawyer Click](https://twitter.com/sawyerdabear), and [Michael Hester](https://twitter.com/immichaelhester).
+The plugin uses some input elements from Thomas Lowry's [Figma Plugin DS Svelte](https://github.com/thomas-lowry/figma-plugin-ds-svelte) library.